They say…

 Occasional tastings, functions.

 What you might not realise is that St John is also quite a decent place to enjoy a beer.
 As a traditional British drink closely related to bread, beer fits the profile well and it’s pleasing that Gulliver and Henderson have not neglected it.
-A reasonably sized area sits beside the restaurant, more than just a waiting room for diners where drinkers are welcomed, with its own bar snacks menu including quite substantial items in the house style but at more affordable prices.
-It’s a whitewashed, stone floored space with a glass roof that reveals its industrial past, but it’s comfortable enough — you’ll find the bakery counter here too, and crisply dressed staff are friendly and informative.
-The beer selection isn’t huge but it’s well chosen — Black Sheep Bitter, Wadworth 6X and a guest ale, often from Redemption, on cask, Helles, Lager, London Pale Ale and a seasonal on keg, and a few bottles from the always admirable in the fridge, alongside Budvar, the only non-British interloper.
+A reasonably sized bar area sits beside the restaurant, more than just a waiting room for diners where drinkers are welcomed, with its own bar snacks menu including quite substantial items in the house style but at more affordable prices.
+It’s a whitewashed, floored space with a glass roof that reveals its industrial past, but it’s comfortable enough — you’ll find the bakery counter here too, and crisply dressed staff are friendly and informative.
+The beer selection isn’t huge but it’s well chosen — Black Sheep Bitter, Wadworth 6X and a guest ale, often from Redemption, on cask, Helles, London Lager, London Pale Ale and a seasonal on keg, and a few bottles from the always admirable in the fridge, alongside Budvar, the only non-British interloper.
 Prices are in line with the more expensive pubs.

 National Rail Farringdon Underground Farringdon, Barbican Cycling LCN+ 0, 7, 39 Walking Clerkenwell Historic Trail